 - Purchase your equipment.
 At the very least you’ll need a decent mic.
 We use the Rode Podcaster but there are a number of other good alternatives out there, including the Blue Yeti and the Audio Technica AT20-20

 - Get the right software.
-You’ll need software to record your shows, such as Audacity or Garageband; as well as a podcasting hosting service such as Libsyn or Bluberry.
+You’ll need software to record your shows, such as Audacity or Garageband; as well as a podcasting hosting service such as Captivate (our favourite) or Libsyn.
 You may also want to use a service such as Auphonic for cleaning up and optimizing your podcast audio.
 If you’re going to be conducting interviews via Skype, then tools such as Zencastr or eCamm Call Recorder will handle the recording side of things.

 - Add to podcasting services.
 The biggest place you’re going to need to publish your podcast to is, of course, iTunes – however it’s also worth publishing to services such as Stitcher and Google Play Music too in order to expand your reach; particularly to the non-Apple crowd.

-If you’re a member of the Member Site Academy, then you can take our comprehensive course on Attracting Members with Podcasting, which you can access now through the course library.
+If you’re a member of the Membership Academy, then you can take our comprehensive course on Attracting Members with Podcasting, which you can access now through the course library.

 If you’re not a member of the Academy, then what are you waiting for?
-Click here to find out more about how to join the Member Site Academy
+Click here to find out more about how to join the Membership Academy

 Hopefully this has given you some inspiration and some food for thought over the benefits of adding podcasting to your content marketing strategy for your membership site.